johnsyweb/crashcourse/README.md

 ### GPXFile

 A specialized component that handles parsing and processing of GPX files.
 Features include:

 - Parsing XML data from GPX files
 - Extracting track points with coordinates
 - Error handling for malformed or incomplete GPS data
 - Providing structured data (start/endpoints, track points) to parent components

+### Course

+A model representing an event course, defined by a series of geographical points.
+Features include:

+- Calculating the total course length using the Haversine formula
+- Providing access to start and finish points
+- Finding coordinates at any specific distance along the course
+- Determining the distance of a given position relative to the course

+### CourseDisplay

+A visualization component for rendering a course on a map.
+Features include:

+- Rendering the course path as a polyline
+- Displaying start and finish markers
+- Optional kilometer markers along the course
+- Customizable line styling

 ### SimulatorDisplay